telerik/maui-docs/controls/autocomplete/remote-search.md

 ---
 title: Remote Search
 page_title: .NET MAUI AutoComplete Documentation - Remote Search
-description: "Implement remote searching in the AutoComplete for .NET MAUI control."
+description: Implement remote searching in the AutoComplete for .NET MAUI control
 position: 10
 slug: autocomplete-remote-search
 ---

 # Remote Search in .NET MAUI AutoComplete

-The Remote Search functionality of the AutoComplete control allows you to easily take the user input, trigger custom searching algorithm and assign the results to the ItemSource of the control.
+The Remote Search functionality of the AutoComplete control allows you to take the user input, trigger custom searching algorithm and assign the results to the ItemSource of the control.

 * `LoadingTemplate`(`DataTemplate`)&mdash;Defines the template of the loading view.